genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 Next, build the application as you usually do.

-Then copy the `genesisproduct-alpha-1.0.0-SNAPSHOT-bin.zip` from .\server\jvm\gama-distribution\build\distributions\ to the /home/genesis/run/ folder in the server (i.e., your WSL instance, where you can access its file system from Windows Explorer navigating to `\\wsl$`).
+Then copy the `genesisproduct-alpha-1.0.0-SNAPSHOT-bin.zip` from .\server\jvm\alpha-distribution\build\distributions\ to the /home/genesis/run/ folder in the server (i.e., your WSL instance, where you can access its file system from Windows Explorer navigating to `\\wsl$`).

 Once the zip file is in the ~/run/ folder, unzip it (use unzip command) and run `killServer --all`, `genesisInstall`, `remap --commit`, `startServer`.